wdfhai/console.log.skills/README.md

 ## Introduction

 This is a repo designed to host a timed quiz relating to basic coding knowledge.
-It is designed to test a new or junior coder's knowledge relating to basics such as HTML, CSS, JavaScript, APIs, etc.
+It is designed to test a new or junior coder's knowledge of foundation topics such as HTML, CSS, JavaScript, APIs, etc.

 ## Features